igorcosta/Github-challenge/README.md

 http://localhost:4040/inspect/http
 ```

-Now create a new repository in your Github organisation:
+Now create a new repository in your Github organization:

 ```bash
 https://github.com/organizations/your-awsome-little-inc/repositories/new
 ```

-Replace the value: 'your-awesome-little-inc', with your organisation's name.
+Replace the value: 'your-awesome-little-inc', with your organization's name.

 ### Final step:

 Congratulations, if you followed the steps so far until here.
-You will be able to see a new issue with @mention in your repo or any new repo you create under your organisation.
+You will be able to see a new issue with @mention in your repo or any new repo you create under your organization.

 ![Alt text](/img/repo-created.png?raw=true "ngrok terminal output")